What range will I get from my e-bike?

 - The range on the highest power mode can sometimes be less than half of the lowest power mode

-- Then there are other factors like tyre inflation (firmer = more range), how much pedalling effort you make (more effort = more range), and speed (faster generally reduces range).
+- Then there are other factors like tyre inflation (firmer = more range) and how much pedalling effort you make (more effort = more range).